Language and Page Formatting Options

 \xNN, where NN is the hexadecimal representation of the character.
 For example,

-inst.addrepo=boot option to add an additional repository that can be used as another installation source along with the main repository (
+inst.addrepo=boot option to add an additional repository that you can use as another installation source along with the main repository (

 inst.repo=).
 You can use the